openscm/pymagicc/docs/development.rst

 to install Pymagicc in a temporary directory and print its version number.

+To ensure the latest Pymagicc version can run in the Mybinder notebook click the "Launch Binder" link in the Readme on GitHub.
+This build might take a while.

 Finally, the new version needs to be turned into a release.
 This requires visiting https://github.com/openclimatedata/pymagicc/releases, pressing 'Draft a new release', choosing the tag you just pushed, filling out the form and pressing 'Publish release'.